Patrick O'Hagan Sings

-Patrick O'Hagan Sings was an Australian television series starring the Irish tenor.
+Patrick O'Hagan Sings was an Australian television series starring the Irish tenor of the same name.
 It was produced by station ATN-7 in November 1958, and began being broadcast in early 1959.
 Unlike most Australian-produced series of the era, which were live, Patrick O'Hagan Sings was produced directly on film, with a total of 26 episodes made, each of which was designed to fit in a quarter-hour time-slot.
 Patrick O'Hagan sang songs in the series.